Amadioha

-Amadioha is the deity or god (Arusi or Agbara) of thunder and lightning of the Igbo people of southeastern Nigeria.
+Amadioha is a deity or god (Arusi or Agbara) of thunder and lightning of the Igbo people of Southeastern Nigeria.
 His main function is to do justice and avenge for the oppressed by striking their oppressors and their properties.
 But due to the arrival of Christianity which preaches forgiveness and leaving vengeance for God, most of the people don't usually consult him for solutions.

 He is amongst the most popular of Igbo deities and in some parts of Igboland, he is referred to as Amadiora, Kamalu (which is short for Kalu Akanu), Kamanu, or Ofufe.
 Astrologically, his governing planet is the Sun.
 His color is red, and his symbol is a white ram.
 Metaphysically, Amadioha represents the collective will of the people.
 He is often associated with Anyanwu, who is the Igbo god of the Sun.
 While Anyanwu is more prominent in northern Igboland, Amadioha is more prominent in the southern part.
 His day is Eke, which is the first market day of the Igbo four-day week.